James Abbott (Indian Army officer): Abbottabad

 Never from my mind will your memories thwart.

+Later life

+In May 1857, a couple of months after Abbott turned fifty, a rebellion broke out against British rule in India which would last towards the end of 1858.
+In July 1857 Abbott was promoted to lieutenant-colonel and in November of that year to brevet colonel.
+Four later during the third cholera epidemic, Abbott commanded the Bengal Artillery who were stationed in Delhi when the disease struck.
+Abbott took command of the station on the 27th of July 1861, and was praised for his conduct by the authors of a report into the cholera epidemic, they wrote that:

+From first to last there was no duty which Colonel Abbott did not discharge in the manner which might have been expected from so well-known and so distinguished a soldier.

-In 1857, Abbott was promoted to lieutenant-colonel, made a Companion of the Order of the Bath on 24 May 1873 and a general on his retirement in 1877.
+Abbott was made a Companion of the Order of the Bath on 24 May 1873 and a general on his retirement in 1877.
 He settled in Ryde on the Isle of Wight in 1890 and was made a Knight Commander on 26 May 1894.
 He died on the Isle of Wight in 1896.